hmrc/economic-crime-levy-account/README.md

 # economic-crime-levy-account

-This is the backend microservice for getting data relating to the users ECL account, such an obligation and financial data.
+This is the backend microservice for getting data relating to a user's ECL account, such as obligation data and financial details.

 The service provides APIs to be consumed by [economic-crime-levy-account-frontend](https://github.com/hmrc/economic-crime-levy-account-frontend) microservice.